 Read in: 4 minutes

 Favorite quote from the author:

-To pursue not just happiness or happy moments, but eudaimonia, which Aristotle refers to as a state of art happiness, a blessing, contentment state, where peace and serenity prevail, you must first escape the mind prison and wake up in your own skin again.
+To pursue not just happiness but eudaimonia, which Aristotle refers to as a state of contentment where peace and serenity prevail, you must first escape the mind prison and wake up in your own skin again.
 The Nicomachean Ethics is a collection of ten separate books of Aristotle on the ethics of life.
-It will teach you valuable and purposeful lessons, while clearing up your mind from the clutter of thoughts that keep you from being your best self.
+It will teach you valuable lessons while clearing your mind from the clutter of thoughts that keep you from being your best self.

-Below are my three favorite lessons from the book:
+Below are my 3 favorite lessons from the book:

 - Aim to achieve a state of eudaimonia, instead of conventional happiness.

 - Arete, or virtue, is accomplished through a lifetime of work.

 - Strive to become magnanimous and thus, do honorable things in your life.